It’s birth trauma awareness week. But honestly, I feel like this issue needs the spotlight every week.

 Support, support, support!

 -Do what you can to get sleep, a proper sleep can work wonders.
-If you are having trouble sleeping try things like a bath or foot soak if baths are not appropriate for you, a good quality magnesium supplement (Bioceuticals ultra muscleze night), or herbs like chamomile and passionflower.
+If you are having trouble sleeping try things like a bath or foot soak if baths are not appropriate for you, or herbs like chamomile and passionflower.

--Calm your nervous system (which is likely running in overdrive) with essential oils lavender and copaiba, medicinal mushrooms and adaptogens like Reishi (DTBM10% for a discount superfeast).
+-Calm your nervous system (which is likely running in overdrive) with essential oils lavender and copaiba, Australian bush flower essence and rescue remedy.

 -Nourishing foods!
 This is essential.
 Foods that are warm, easy on your digestion system and high in minerals such as iron, silica, iodine, omega fatty acids, zinc and calcium.
 Often a symptom of depression or anxiety is a suppressed appetite.
 Keep it simple!
 Bone broths, miso soup, nourishing teas.
 If you don’t put anything good in your body, you won’t feel good.